 Once the company gets into a distressing condition, it is very difficult to revive.
 High probability tends companies filing bankruptcy.
 It is very important for the management to notice the signs and take preventive actions accordingly.
-However, if any way out if a company comes into the period of financial distress, below are the solutions for the same-
+However, if any way out if a company comes into a period of financial distress, below are the solutions for the same-

 #1 – Non-Financial Restructuring

 If on analysis, it is found that the company went into distressed condition because of poor management of inappropriate business plans, then it involves the restructuring board key personnel of the business is changed.
 Power is given to the expert, and all business plans are revised.
 Eventually, the company can come out of the situation in a steady manner without a permanent shutdown.

 #2 – Financial Restructuring

 If the company is in distress condition because of insufficient cash inflow or incapable of repaying debt, solutions for them are as follow-

 #1 – Private Workout

 In this solution, the company internally decides and plans out to get restructured.
 A few solutions are

 - Negotiate with borrowers to curtail interest rates or waive of charges.

 - Have a higher high credit period

 - Improvise business strategies

 - Appropriate marketing and sales strategy to increase sales

 - Frame relevant cost-cutting plans